arminfro/dd-back-up/README.md

 The main reason why you may like to have a block device backup is backing up the operating system with all partition and storage configurations in the same way as your other data.
 In the event of a sudden hard drive failure, you can quickly restore the entire block device, enabling a faster recovery process of your OS device.

-It's even possible to combine this approach with backup tools operating on the file system layer, since you can use a loopback device to read and write the image file, created by dd.
+It's even possible to combine this approach with backup tools operating on the file system layer, since you can use a loopback device to read and write the image file, created by `dd`.
 You can run `dd_backup` once to create the initial block device backup and then use the resulting image file for restoration or for subsequent file-system level backups, capturing specific changes and modifications.

 In my personal use case, I run `dd_backup` before going to sleep, as the creation time is not a concern for me.
-I employ it on a bootable live Linux system that is configured to automatically run dd_backup upon boot.
+I employ it on a bootable live Linux system that is configured to automatically run `dd_backup` upon boot.
 This setup enables me to back up my home server, which lacks a display or keyboard, without the need to physically move the server and its external storage devices to my desk.
 Additionally, I have two physical hard drives in my main computer, one for my Linux system and the other for my Windows system, both sharing a boot partition.
 In the worst-case scenario of one hard drive failure two operating systems are not bootable.